-To add to the latter, the uThukela district municipality has reviewed and adopted the Supply Chain Management Policy on the 26 March 2020.
-This policy guides procurement of goods and services in a fair, transparent, competitive and efficient manner and to ensure that historically disadvantaged individuals (HDI) are accorded preferential consideration.
-The policy is also vocal on the provision of the people living with disabilities (PLWD) to qualify for tendering.
+To add to the latter, the uThukela district municipality has reviewed and adopted the Supply Chain Management Policy on the 28 May 2020.
+This policy guides procurement of goods and services in a fair, transparent, competitive and efficient manner and to ensure that historically disadvantaged individuals (HDI) are accorded preferential consideration.Page 30 of the approved SCM policy is emphasising on the issue of the provision of the people living with disabilities (PLWD) to qualify for tendering.
+The policy talks to sub-contracting with the following designated groups: